The Probability of Intransitivity in Dice and Close Elections: Introduction

 \section{Introduction}

 The phenomenon of intransitivity often arises when one ranks three or more alternatives.
-An early and famous example of this phenomenon is Condorcet paradox, discovered in the 18th century in the context of voting.
-This type of intransitivity is much more general, as proved by Arrow in his famous social choice theorem~\cite{Arr50}.
+An early example is the Condorcet paradox, discovered in the 18th century in the context of voting.
+This type of intransitivity is much more general, as proved by Arrow in his social choice theorem~\cite{Arr50}.
 A different fascinating aspect of intransitivity arises in the context of games of chance: The striking phenomenon of non-transitive dice.
-It was discovered by the famous statistician Brad Efron~\cite{Gardner70} and has fans such as Warren Buffet (who reportedly tried to trick Bill Gates~\cite{Lowe01}).
+It was discovered by the statistician Brad Efron~\cite{Gardner70} and has fans such as Warren Buffet (who reportedly tried to trick Bill Gates~\cite{Lowe01}).
 The main motivating question of this paper is: What is the chance of observing intransitivity in natural random setups?
-In this paper we present some quantitative answers to this question.
-We introduce and present our results for dice and voting separately, making comparisons between the two settings where appropriate.
+We present some quantitative answers to this question.
+We introduce and discuss our results for dice and voting separately, making comparisons between the two settings where appropriate.